piotrcurious/simple_furnace/README.md

 - It measures the input fan RPM using a hall sensor attached to an interrupt pin.
 - It controls the output fan speed using a PWM pin based on the combustion level read from an analog input pin.
-- It boosts the output fan speed if the input fan RPM falls below 200 RPM or the temperature exceeds 50 Celsius.
+- It boosts the output fan speed if the input fan RPM falls below 200 RPM or the sensor temperature falls below preset Temperature.
 - It reads the temperature using a thermistor connected to an analog input pin and a SmoothThermistor library.
-- It checks the airflow rate and activates a beep pin if the input fan RPM falls below 100 RPM.
+- It checks the airflow rate and activates a warning beep pin if the input fan RPM falls below 100 RPM .
+ This is does not replace other safety mechanisms which should be in place around the furnace, like co sensor.
-- It restarts the input fan by activating a digital pin for 500 ms if the input fan stalls.
+- It restarts the input fan by activating a digital pin for 200 ms if the input fan stalls.
+  This output can be also used by additional safety layer.
 - It activates an overload warning light pin if the output fan speed plus the boost value exceeds the maximum PWM value.
+ It is indicative of problem with the exhaust pipe and should be used by additional safety layer system.
 - It uses a watchdog timer to reset the Arduino in case of a software failure.
 - It uses a Ticker library to schedule the safety tasks and the visualization tasks at regular intervals.
 - It uses a VT100 library to clear the screen and set the cursor position for the visualization objects.